0lafe/WebNeiPlus/README.md

 # Storing data

 If you wish to seed the recipes locally, you will first need [the data](https://drive.google.com/drive/folders/1gvyB35U5ZeEdYljkxrD1SqlJ7sdkMyjr?usp=sharing).
 Drop the `.Data-dumps` directory right in the root of this project.
 From there, running `rake recipes:store` should fill the db with the recipes, items, and everything else needed.

 One thing to note, at the moment the setup process is very janky to avoid hour long seed times.
 This requires that you have a freshly created database, simply clearing all records won't be enough.
+Drop and recreate it if you need to re seed

 # Tips on running